f-secure-foundry/jobun/README.md

 independently of the Ethernet PHY one.
 A 2.54mm 20x2 pin header must be soldered to interconnect the two sides through connection shunts (jumpers).

-With some courage the two sides can also be snapped off each other for fully independent use.
+With some courage, the two sides can also be snapped off each other for fully independent use.

-The board features a micro USB micro-AB receptacle for programming and operation.
+The board features a USB micro-AB receptacle for programming and operation.

 The jobun design has been initially designed to provide a platform for the Start-of-Frame delimiter (SFD) manipulation attacks described in the following